rolandocape/upcoming-launches-app/README.md

 # Your mission

 Hey Web Application Developer!
-Your mission, should you choose to accept it, is to carve out 2 hours and create a simple React application using a API service defined below.
+Your mission, should you choose to accept it, is to carve out 2 hours and create a simple React application using an API service defined below.

 > It's important that you spend about two hours (and not too much more!) on this project.
 If you can finish faster -- great!
 If not, no worries.
 Submit what you have.